Nominee – Global Himalayan Expedition

 1. Survey and Mobilisation: The team first conducts a detailed survey of the route map and the village needs.
 It is important to have a pull and a need from the community for the Solar Grids.
 Having reached the village, the team then mobilises the local villagers to understand their current energy needs.
 Community Mobilisation also involves the formation of a village development committee that will undertake the task of maintaining the grid and help set-up the village joint bank account, where the monthly proceeds for the maintenance and upkeep of the grids will be deposited by each household.
 The community must also be willing to host expedition members as part of the electrification expedition coming to electrify their village.

-2. Promoting the Electrification Expeditions: Once the agreement with the community is done, the next step is to create an expedition itinerary that involves the three elements of Adventure, Impact and Empower.
-The expeditions are promoted online and through our network of past GHE expedition participants (GHE Alumni) with 1300 changemakers in 60 different countries.
+2. Promoting the Electrification Expeditions: Once the agreement with the community is made, the next step is to create an expedition itinerary that involves the three elements of Adventure, Impact and Empower.
+The expeditions are promoted online and through our network of past GHE expedition participants (GHE Alumni) with 1,300 changemakers in 60 different countries.
 Each participant that applies to be part of these expeditions in the Himalayas goes through a selection process and an interview before their seat is confirmed on the trip.
 The vision is to bring in groups of people that are responsible and care about sustainability and the environment.
 Participants are made aware of the mission and the fact that the expedition costs also include the cost of the Solar Electrification of the village.
-We have seen some of the participants self-fund or some even setup crowdfunding campaigns to raise awareness and to mobilize support for their mission.
+We have seen some of the participants self-fund or some even setup crowdfunding campaigns to raise awareness and to mobilise support for their mission.

 3. Executing the Electrification Expedition: Each expedition takes anywhere between 9 days to 14 days in the Himalayas.
 The expeditions begin with acclimatisation and cultural awareness of the Ladakh region, as the participants get to know each other in the initial days.
 They also get a chance to meet the local changemakers of GHE, including our Women Solar Engineers, who are the first in the region to take up engineering as an occupation.
 The team then goes through multiple adventure activities such as mountain biking and rafting, before proceeding to trek to the village to bring solar electricity.
 Once in the village, the participants are given a crash-course on setting up Solar Grids, and in partnership with the local community and the GHE Engineers, the participants are able to electrify the entire village in just 2-3 days.
 On the final day, the lights are switched on and there is a celebration with the community.
 Each expedition participant is able to see the impact that they made on the communities while being able to accomplish their dream of trekking in the Himalayas.